dtone/handbook/handbook/values.md

 Giving feedback is not easy thing; but receiving feedback is even more challenging.
 When delivering feedback, always focus on the work itself, emphasis business or technical impact, never the person.
 Make sure, that you provide at least one recent and clear example.
 Try to factor in external factors (maybe parson is going through some family crisis for example).

 Nobody has 100% delivery, you should evaluate if the particular issue is even worth giving a feedback.
 Especially, if you are manager, keep in mind, that negative feedback is typically taken [way more (6x) seriously](https://hbr.org/2013/03/the-delicate-art-of-giving-fee) than positive one.

+Being direct means to be transparent with each other.
+It doesn't mean being mean.
+It be a bit like Ben Horowitz, as they call him being [https://blog.producthunt.com/ben-horowitz-s-best-startup-advice-7e8c09c8de1b](both straightforward and kind).

 Always keep in mind, that we are giving feedback to **improve**.